WICG/origin-agent-cluster/README.md

 * Allow user agents to use various implementation strategies to isolate origins when circumstances allow, and the developer has opted in to origin isolation, thus potentially achieving benefits for performance, security, and memory metrics.
 * Ensure consistent web-developer-observable behavior regardless of implementation choices (such as process allocation) or the hints expressed by an origin.
 (Modulo side channels.)
 * Avoid situations where two same-origin pages with different isolation preferences are treated as cross-origin by the browser. ([See below](#the-browsing-context-group-scope-of-isolation).)
+* Allow web developers to introspect, using client-side scripting, whether their request for origin isolation has been honored. ([See below](#windoworiginisolationrestricted).)

 Non-goals:

 * Mandate process isolation or other implementation choices for user agents.
 * Give web developers visibility into process allocation.
+* Give guaranteed security benefits, of the sort that can enable powerful features. [`COOP` + `COEP`](#coop--coep) is more appropriate for that.

 Non-goals for now: